-- Mars experiences the largest dust storms in the solar system.
-This is due to the elliptical shape of the planet’s orbit path around the Sun – it is more elongated and oval shaped than most other planets – and the result is fierce dust storms that cover the entire planet and can last for many months.
+- Mars experiences huge dust storms – the largest in our solar system.
+This is due to the elliptical shape of the planet’s orbit path around the Sun.
+The orbit path is more elongated than many of the other planets and this oval shaped orbit results in fierce dust storms that cover the entire planet and can last for many months.

-- From Mars the Sun appears at around half the size it does on Earth.
-When the planet is closest to the Sun, the southern hemisphere leans toward the Sun and this causes a very short but intensely hot summer – while in the north it experiences a brief but cold winter.
-When the planet is at its farthest from the Sun, the northern hemisphere points towards the Sun and this gives a long and mild summer, compared with a lengthy, cold winter in the south.
+- The Sun looks about half its size half it does from Earth when seen from Mars.
+When Mars is closest to the Sun in its orbit the southern hemisphere points toward the Sun and this causes a very short but fiercely hot summer.
+In the north it experiences a brief but cold winter.
+When the planet is farthest from the Sun, Mars experiences a long and mild summer because the northern hemisphere points toward the Sun.
+This is compared with a cold and lengthy winter in the south.

-- With the exception of Earth, Mars is the most hospitable to life – a number of space missions are planning for the next decade the further increase our understanding of Mars and when it has the potential for extraterrestrial life, as well as whether it may be a viable planet for a colony.
+- With the exception of Earth, Mars is the most hospitable to life.
+A number of space missions are planning for the next decade to further increase our understanding of Mars.
+Particularly when it has the potential for extraterrestrial life.
+As well as whether it may be a viable planet for a colony.

 - Martians, also known as extraterrestrials from Mars, are a common character in science fiction books and movies.
 This makes Mars one of the most popular and talked about planets in the solar system.